zeepickler/statute-validator/README.md

 #### Determine if you are in compliance with the law by submitting relevant quantitative data for a given statute.

-Example: Provide the requirements of Title 21 Chapter 21.12.140 and determine compliance.
+Example: Provide observed data for Title 21 Chapter 21.12.140 and determine compliance.

 HTTP GET with JSON data: